Mission

 Learning is foundational to Matiz’s work.
 Grounded in pedagogical practices that value accessibility, critical inquiry, and shared knowledge-making, we treat print as both a learning tool and a mode of exchange.

-Through collaborative publishing, skill-shares, and public programs, Matiz creates accessible entry points into printmaking and independent publishing, supporting artists and communities in developing, articulating, and circulating their own ideas, histories, and cultural narratives.
+Through collaborative publishing, skill-shares, and public programs, Matiz creates accessible entry points into printmaking and independent publishing, supporting artists and communities in articulating and circulating their own ideas and cultural narratives.

-Grounded in equity and collective belonging, Matiz prioritizes slow publishing and intentional circulation as acts of cultural care.
+Grounded in equity and collective belonging, Matiz prioritizes slow publishing and intentional circulation as offering an affordable entry point for people to participate in shaping culture, rather than merely consuming it.

 How We Work with People and Organizations